gandalfoglia/gandalfoglia.github.io/index.md

 ## Why did I create this website?

 I always wanted to create my own website.
-I'm using it as my resume for now and it was built using Retype as well as GitHub Pages.
-It's more original and fun to use than WordPress, without having to code a whole site from scratch.
-Actually, Retype is better for creating documentations but it still works in this case in my opinion.
+I'm using it as my resume for now.
+For the tech-savvy among you, this site was designed with Retype as well as GitHub Pages.
+I feel like it's looks better than a WordPress website.
+In reality, Retype is better for creating documentations but still, it works !